 - Perform a physical examination focusing on your shoulder

 - Order imaging tests to view the joint and site of surgery and identify the cause of failure

 Treatment of Failed Shoulder Surgery

 After careful review of your history and examination Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Depending on the cause, failed shoulder surgery may respond to non-surgical or surgical intervention.

 Dr. Okoroha may use conservative methods and assess how your shoulder responds to these treatments.
 You may be prescribed medications and corticosteroid injections.
 A physical therapy program may be recommended to stretch and strengthen your affected shoulder.

 If your shoulder does not respond to conservative treatments, Dr. Okoroha may recommend surgery.
 Your second surgery will be aimed at alleviating your shoulder pain, improving the condition of your shoulder and increasing the functionality of your shoulder.

 Stiffness may be treated by stretching exercises or surgery to remove adhesions.
 Revision surgery may be performed to improve stability, balance tissues, and correct loose implants.
 Shoulder weakness following rotator cuff repair may need a re-repair.
 A non-healing fracture may need re-fixation.

-If you have experienced periprosthetic shoulder infection, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced periprosthetic shoulder infection, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.